Saurabh-Mudgal/IEEE-Python_Workshop-2018/README.md

 ## Hello!

 Welcome to the condensed python introduction.
 Kindly, refer to `Installing_Python3.md` since you'll need to install python 3 on your devices before you start learning coding.
-For better understandin, it's recommended that while reading through this document you read `Script.md` simultaneously.
+For improved understanding, it's recommended that while reading through this document you read `Script.md` simultaneously.
 Following is the output for the code:

 > Welcome to IEEE Python Workshop 2018 edition.
 It's my pleasure to conduct today's workshop for you.